 FIRST STEPS WITH DAVINCI RESOLVE

-In my DaVinci Resolve workshops I always say, right when we start, that the first two hours are a little bit boring.
+At the beginning of my DaVinci Resolve Online Workshops, I always say that the first two hours are a little bit boring.

 It’s just a joke, of course, but it’s true there are some areas we need to set up and customise before starting to work.
 Stuff not very exciting, but of great importance, if we wish to avoid problems in the future.